How to prepare your Mac for the macOS Big Sur public beta

-As soon as the macOS Big Sur public beta goes public, you can download and install it on your Mac. macOS Big Sur is the next iteration of macOS (we're out of macOS X territory, folks) and is bringing a brand new design, making it look closer than ever to iOS and iPadOS, as well as a lot of native app changes.
+The Big Sur public beta is coming very soon. macOS Big Sur is the next iteration of macOS (we're out of macOS X territory, folks) that's coming this fall, and it is bringing a brand new design, making it look closer than ever to iOS and iPadOS, as well as a lot of native app changes.
 It's also the first macOS that will be optimized for Apple's own ARM-based Macs coming later in the year.
 But before you get started, you should make sure your Mac is ready for the download and installation process.

 If you're wondering what macOS Big Sur is all about, make sure to check our FAQ:

 - What to know before you start: Is my Mac eligible for the macOS Big Sur public beta?

 - Step 2: Back up your Mac

 - Step 3: Decide how you are going to download the macOS Big Sur public beta

 - Step 4: Download the macOS public beta

 What to know before you start: Is my Mac eligible for the macOS Big Sur public beta?